 - Main sample only: When the request is not re-directed or dynamic value is present only in the response of the main request then use this search scope.

-- Sub-samples only: When the request is re-directed and dynamic value is available in the response of re-directed request then you can use this search scope.
+- Sub-samples only: When the request is re-directed and dynamic value is available in the response of the re-directed request then you can use this search scope.

 - JMeter Variable Name to use: If the dynamic value needs to be extracted from the value of any JMeter variable then you need to select this option and provide the JMeter Variable name in the text field.